 A presentation by Hussain Currimbhoy

-From Hussain’s talk, it emerged that change has perhaps been the greatest constant when it comes to the nature of documentary, the influence traditional authorities like programmers and media hold, and the role of film festivals.
+From Hussain’s talk in 2017, it emerged that change has perhaps been the greatest constant when it comes to the nature of documentary, the influence traditional authorities like programmers and media hold, and the role of film festivals.
 Read on for a recap.

 What is a film festival for?